Coupling the Dirac and Einstein equations through geometry: Introduction

 where $\gamma_\mu=e_\mu^a\gamma_a$.
 The Dirac equation on $M$ is then $i\gamma^\mu\nabla_\mu\psi=m\psi$.
 See \cite{Pollock}.

-A drawback of this approach is that the geometric and topological relationship between the spinor bundle $E$ and spacetime $M$ is not specified a priori, so it is not clear how non--zero mass solutions to the Dirac equation couple with gravity.
-The main idea of this article is to use use the (real) Clifford bundle ${\it Cl}_\ast M$ in place of $E$, thus completely specifying the relation between spinor space and spacetime.
-The immediate price paid however, is that spinors are now sixteen dimensional.
-We will see that an even steeper price must be paid: the spin action constructed from the gamma matrices must be replaced by the action of the Lorentz group on $M$ when extended to ${\it Cl}_\ast M$.
-The spin action is still present, but it is relegated to a secondary role.
+A drawback of this approach is that the geometric and topological relationship between the bundle $E$ and spacetime $M$ is not specified a priori, so it is not clear how the Dirac equation should couple with gravity.
+The main idea of this article is to use the exterior algebra bundle $\bigwedge_\ast M$ as a specific choice for $E$, thus completely specifying the relation between spinor space and spacetime.
+However, the immediate price paid is that spinors are now sixteen--dimensional.
+We will see that an even steeper price must be paid: the spin action constructed from the gamma matrices must be replaced by the action of the Lorentz group on $M$ when extended to $\bigwedge_\ast M$.
+The spin action is still present, but it is relegated to the role of a discovered action.

 The work presented here is related to the spacetime algebra formulation of the Dirac equation on Minkowski space by Hestenes \cite{Hestenes}.
-The spacetime algebra is the Clifford algebra ${\it Cl}({\mathbb M})$ of Minkowski space, and spinors are fields of the real eight dimensional subspace consisting of even order elements.
-Using the complex structure induced by the unit pseudoscalar of ${\it Cl}({\mathbb M})$, this subspace can also be identified as a four dimensional complex vector space.
+The spacetime algebra is the Clifford algebra ${\it Cl}({\mathbb M})$ of Minkowski space, and spinors are fields of the real eight--dimensional subspace consisting of even degree elements.
+Using the complex structure induced by the unit pseudoscalar of ${\it Cl}({\mathbb M})$, this subspace can also be identified as a four--dimensional complex vector space.
 Under this identification, the spacetime algebra formulation is equivalent to the usual Dirac equation.
-In contrast, the formulation presented in this article, when restricted to Minkowski space, uses the entire Clifford algebra instead of a subspace.
-Although possible to do so, we do not make use of the complex structure.
+In contrast, the bundle $\bigwedge_\ast M$, when restricted to Minkowski space, can be identified with the entire Clifford algebra instead of a subspace.

-{\it Article summary.} We start off by reviewing the basic constructions used with the Clifford bundle, such as the extending the metric, connection, and curvature.
+{\it Article summary.} We start off by reviewing the basic constructions used with the exterior algebra bundle, such as extending the metric, connection, and curvature.
 We then indicate how these constructions transform under a change of coordinate basis, and write down some basic invariant quantities.
-After briefly discussing the spin action, we construct a Lagrangian from the geometric invariants and compute its variation with respect to (1) the spinor field, and (2) the metric.
+After comparing the extended Lorentz action with the spin action, we construct a Lagrangian from the geometric invariants and compute its variation with respect to (1) the spinor field, and (2) the metric.
 We end by discussing how minimal coupling can be used to incorporate other forces.

+Formulas given in this article that are not straightforward computations from the relevant definitions are verified in the appendix.